haved/MacroDSL/optimizations.md

 ### Ideal node size
 What is the best size?

+#### Letting internal and leaf nodes have different size
+Maybe e.g. internal should only be 128 bytes?

 ### Allocating virtual memory pages?
 Instead of making increasingly large arenas, what if we just set aside 16GB of virtual address space?

 #### Not using full 64-bit pointers to nodes
 If the nodes are all in the same area, smaller indexes could be used

+### Not having 64 bit byte count on leaf nodes
+A leaf couldn't possibly contain that many bytes, unless we start allowing special leaf nodes that point into files.

 ### Letting internal nodes have dirty child sizes
 As long as the child and parent always agree about the "dirty" state,